 North Korea teaches its children from an early age about the "American imperialist bastards" and their "lackeys" in Seoul and Tokyo.
 Now the visitors who thought they were only there to wrestle were learning how deep their host’s scars ran.

-On the other side of the coin, North Americans are trained to forget great swaths of history, but North Koreans are reminded daily about the Korean war that split their peninsula in two.
+On the other side of the coin, North Americans are trained to forget great swaths of history.
+Still, North Koreans are reminded daily about the Korean war in 1950 that split their peninsula politically and ideologically.

 Cities got leveled when the United States dropped half a million tons of bombs.
 Napalm and chemical weapons deployed, leaving approximately three million dead.